roscopeco/moxy/README.md

-Note that a `default` implementation of `addToStack()` is provided by the interface, so if you're implementing the interface because your matcher is too long for a readable lambda, or because you're not yet on Java 1.8, then you don't _have_ to implement it, as long as your matcher only needs to be pushed to the stack (like 90% of all matchers do).
+Note that a `default` implementation of `addToStack()` is provided by the interface, so if you're implementing the interface because your matcher is too long for a readable lambda then you don't _have_ to implement it, as long as your matcher only needs to be pushed to the stack (like 90% of all matchers do).

 **Side note**
 > The _matcher stack_?
 Yup, this is an advanced topic.
 See the documentation on the MoxyMatcher class for more details.